Our Roots Run Deep

 A Dream Becomes Reality

-After 18 years of collaborating with Mark Frizolowski, Zimmerman is pleased to still be producing old-world French style wine that is truly exceptional.
-Consistently following in the footsteps of centuries old French wine-making heritage, Zimmerman prides himself on keeping the old-world traditions alive.
+After 18 years of collaborating with Mark Frizolowski, Zimmerman was pleased to still be producing old-world French style wine that is truly exceptional.
+Consistently following in the footsteps of centuries old French wine-making heritage, Zimmerman prided himself on keeping the old-world traditions alive.
 He is honored to have brought these traditions home in the creation of Junius Lindsay Vineyard, located on the Southern Gateway Wine Trail of the Yadkin Valley American Viticultural Area (AVA) – North Carolina’s first AVA.

 As Zimmerman's father once used to tell him of the family farm after leaving for college, “You will never come back here.”

 Zimmerman is proud to have proved his father wrong as it resulted in the preservation of another piece of North Carolina history and farm heritage.
 Eleven acres of grape vines are now nestled among forests and streams on soil that has been proudly farmed for over a century.
-Now in its third generation, this family farm has successfully adapted to the changing times and is preserved for future generations.
+Now in its fourth generation, this family farm has successfully adapted to the changing times and is preserved for future generations.

 These Zimmerman farm roots genuinely run deep – even if the once sweet potato and grain roots have transitioned into grape vine roots.